scala/docs.scala-lang/_includes/_markdown/install-munit.md

 ```scala
 //> using toolkit latest
 ```
-MUnit being a testing framework, is only available in test files: files in a `test` directory or ones that have the `.test.scala` extension.
+MUnit, being a testing framework, is only available in test files: files in a `test` directory or ones that have the `.test.scala` extension.
 Refer to the [Scala CLI documentation](https://scala-cli.virtuslab.org/docs/commands/test/) to learn more about the test scope.

 Alternatively, you can require just a specific version of MUnit:
 ```scala